What is Best Practices?

 If you are looking for leadership opportunities and ways to improve your presentation skills, this is the perfect place for you to get more exposure within and outside BAP!
 Joining the Best Practices Committee will give you the chance to be a part of the planning, organizing, and competing process of the Best Practices Competition.

-USC Beta Alpha Psi joined this program for the first time last year.
-Although it was our first time, we successfully competed at both Regional and National Competition.
-We won 1st place at Regional and 2nd place at National Competition on International Impact topic.
-Thank you Russell Yue, Yu Chen and the members of Best Practices Committee for your effort!
+USC Beta Alpha Psi joined Best Practices in 2014.
+In just the following year, we successfully competed at both Regional and National Competition, winning 1st place at Regional and 2nd place at National Competition on International Impact topic in 2015.

-The Best Practices competition comprises a two- or three-step competitive process:
+The Best Practices competition is comprised of a three-step competitive process:

 The Best is Yet to Be: